The Forgotten Couturier Elsa Schiaparelli: Surrealism, Art and Revolutionary Fashion

-After her initial failure, the year 1927 was a turning point in Elsa’s career.
+After her initial failure, the year 1927 was a turning point in Schiaparelli’s career.
 She launched a new collection of knitwear using a special double-layered stitch and sweaters with Surrealists trompe l’oeil images.
 In the same year, she also appeared in Vogue.
 However her first iconic piece, a faux-bow sweater, was the item that helped to launch her career and brought her style to masses.

 Schiaparelli was not only one of the first designers to use a visible zipper in haute couture but also one of the first couturiers to develop the wrap dress, later revisited and perfected by the American designer Diane von Fürstenberg in the 1970s.

 In 1928, the Pour le Sport collection expanded into bathing suits, ski-wear, and linen dresses.
 The couturier designed the first jupe-culotte, a divided skirt, worn by famous Spanish female tennis star Lilí Álvarez.

-Along with her success, the Schiap Shop, which initially focused on sportswear, in the 1930s would turn into a recognized brand of urban living and nightlife when Elsa added in her collection evening wear.
+Along with her success, the Schiap Shop, which initially focused on sportswear, in the 1930s would turn into a recognized brand of urban living and nightlife when Elsa Schiaparelli added in her collection evening wear.
 She created her first evening dress with a jacket, which during Prohibition in the United States provided a hidden pocket for a flask for alcoholic beverages.

 In 1934, Schiaparelli decided to add a millinery department to her business.
 One of her iconic hat designs at that time was a so-called “mad cap’” worn by celebrities like Katharine Hepburn.
 Since the hat design had been copied by many contemporary fashion designers, Schiaparelli ordered every single mad cap to be destroyed.